 We presented our arguments at the Employment Appeal Tribunal hearing on 27 and 28 April 2021, stating that the Employment Tribunal in Ms Forstater’s case failed to consider the distinction between whether Ms Forstater held a belief that is protected, despite others finding it offensive, and the way in which Ms Forstater acted on that belief.

-We argued that the Tribunal wrongly conflated the question of whether the belief was protected with the way it was expressed.
+We argued that the Tribunal wrongly conflated the question of whether the belief was protected with whether the way in which it was expressed was protected.

-We did not make any submissions as to whether Ms Forstater was discriminated against because of the ways in which she expressed her beliefs.
+We did not make any submissions as to whether Ms Forstater was discriminated against because of the ways in which she expressed her belief.